adUst0/FixSubs/README.md

 FixSubs
 ===============
-* Small Python3 script for fixing the encoding of cyrillic subtitles
+* Small Python3 script with GUI for fixing the encoding of cyrillic subtitles.
-* GUI

 How to use:
 ===============